Last Updated on

 - If it’s your birthday watch out for elephant dung cake.
 Camp chefs have been known to surprise unsuspecting guests with a cake less chocolaty than it may look!

 This amazing guide was written by Alex Smith.
-Check her out on Facebook, Instagram and Pinterest.
-She also has a blog, check it out here.
+Check her out on Facebook and Pinterest.
 If you are looking for more accommodation then check out Agoda and Hostelworld, I highly recommend them.
 Travel insurance?
 Go World Nomads, a trusted and reliable travel insurance company.

 Author: Hi my name is Alex Smith and I am a 27 year old English girl just back in the UK after an amazing 18 months in Botswana.
 I write my blog mainly for busy people who want to make the most of their precious time off to explore and immerse themselves in amazing places.